iidzim/Framed/README.md

 ## About
 A web application that provides beautiful, free images and photos that you can download and use for any project.
-Better than any royalty free or stock photos.

 ## Currentlly working on:
-* AuthGuard
+- [x] AuthGuard
-* refresh token
+- [x] refresh token
-* email verification
+- [ ] email verification
-* unit test - 2e2
+- [ ] unit test - 2e2
-* chatbot
+- [ ] chatbot
-* instagram/google auth
+- [ ] instagram/google auth

 ## Authors
 * Frontend by [f0lio](https://github.com/f0lio)